-1.1.1.
-On 29th October 2015, NHS England released an Annual Diagnostic Imaging Dataset publication that finalised 2014-15 data.
-Although provisional data have been published previously for each of these twelve months, the data have been updated.
-The annual publication serves as the final record.
+- 1.1.1.
+On 27th October 2016, NHS England released an Annual Diagnostic Imaging Dataset publication that finalised 2015-16 data.
+Although provisional data were published previously for each of these twelve months, these have been updated.
+The annual publication serves as the final record. - 1.1.2.

-- 1.1.2.
 The data are collected from hospital administrative data sources at patient level and consequently allow for a rich variety of analyses. - 1.1.3.
-The data are published as experimental data.
-The Office for National Statistics define experimental statistics as "...new official statistics undergoing evaluation.
-They are published in order to involve users and stakeholders in their development and as a means to build in quality at an early stage". - 1.1.4.
-This Technical Report gives information on the methodology and data source of this data collection as well as covering data quality issues to give users an understanding of the usability of these data.
+This Technical Report gives information on the methodology and data source of this data collection, as well as covering data quality issues to give users an understanding of the usability of these data.